Kika (TV) Logo

 Kika (TV) Logo History

-Kika is today one of the leading children’s TV channels in Germany.
+Today, Kika is one of Germany’s leading children’s TV channels.
 Initially, the broadcasts were conducted in the usual mode, and only over time did the channel upgrade the quality to HD.
 The innovation allowed watching programs in high definition with good detail.
 Such improvements have made Kika quite popular and also significantly increased its rating.

-Throughout the entire period of its existence, the channel has changed its visual identity several times.
+The channel has changed its visual identity several times throughout its existence.
 This is due not only to gradual development but also to changes in brand design.
-Kika’s management tried to update the logo per current design trends periodically, so each icon was beautiful and recognizable.
+Kika’s management periodically updated the logo to reflect current design trends, so each icon was beautiful and recognizable.
 This also applies to the modern emblem, which demonstrates cheerfulness and a positive attitude.

 What is Kika (TV)?

-Kika is an exciting children’s channel broadcasting program throughout Germany.
+Kika is an exciting children’s channel broadcasting programs throughout Germany.
 The organization ARD and the federal government agency ZDF took part in the formation.
 The channel operates around the clock, but the programs are broadcast from 6.00 to 21.00.
-TV games, cartoons, TV series, feature films, fairy tales, TV magazines, and other programs are presented on the air.
+TV games, cartoons, TV series, feature films, fairy tales, TV magazines, and other programs are aired.

 1996 – 1999